Research

 Academic Articles

-Afra Afsharipour & Matthew Jennejohn, Gender and the Social Structure of Exclusion in U.S. Corporate Law, Univ. of Chicago Law Review (forthcoming 2023) | Featured in a three-part Bloomberg Law series (Part I, Part II, and Part III)
+Afra Afsharipour & Matthew Jennejohn, Gender and the Social Structure of Exclusion in U.S. Corporate Law, Univ. of Chicago Law Review (2023) | Featured in a two-part Bloomberg Law series (Part I and Part II)

 Matthew Jennejohn, The Transactional Dynamics of Fragile Markets, Journal of Law & Contemporary Problems (2022)